Apply from outside the UK

-Applicants from outside the EEA who wish to study on a full-time course of more than six months in the UK will need to apply for a Tier 4 (General) student visa in order to study at the University.
+Applicants from outside the EEA/Switzerland who wish to study on a full-time course of more than six months in the UK will need to apply for a student visa in order to study at the University.

-If you are currently overseas, you will need to obtain a Tier 4 visa before travelling to the UK.
-Please read the Tier 4 Policy Guidance produced by UK Visas and Immigration (UKVI) before submitting your application.
+If you are currently overseas, you will need to obtain a student visa before travelling to the UK.
+Please read the relevant policy guidance produced by UK Visas and Immigration (UKVI) before submitting your application.

 Your visa application